 GP's may also advise on the options available and signpost you to local support services, both for immediate help and long term support.

 Whilst not recommended, children aged 5 to 16 are allowed to drink alcohol at home or on other private premises.
 Although there may be no offence of supplying alcohol, there may be issues relating to child protection.
+Should you have concerns around a child's welfare, including potential grooming or exploitation, contact your local police force to report the concerns via 101.
+In the case of an emergency relating to a child's safety or welfare dial 999.

 Please contact your local authority who will have the facilities required to dispose of the needles safely.
-If there are a large amount of needles appearing on a regular basis, please contact your local police force who will pass the information onto their drugs team.
+If there are a large amount of needles appearing on a regular basis, please also contact your local police force / Neighbourhood Policing Team who may document the pattern.
+Do not pick any needles up yourself as you may be injured and at risk of infection.